jacqueslelezard/Rituel/README.md

 # Rituel (a Soundworks based application)

 > Rituel is a multiplayer smartphone game that you play ...without screen.
-Made in 48h for the "Smartphone & mouvement" game jam by Le Gamelier et the CRI (more about
+Made in 48h for the "Smartphone & mouvement" game jam by Mallory Agoumba, Mike Destivelle,
+Elie Mietkiewicz,
+Timothy Sharp &
+Nicolas Strale with the help of
-[*Soundworks*](https://github.com/collective-soundworks/soundworks/) ).
+Le Gamelier et the CRI (more about [*Soundworks*](https://github.com/collective-soundworks/soundworks/) ).